PersephonyAPI/Node-Dequeue-Member-Tutorial/README.md

    | accountId              | Account ID which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard                                                         |
    | authToken              | Authentication Token which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard                                               |

-3. Provide a value for the `queueuId` and `callId`.
+3. Provide a value for the variables `queueuId` and `callId`.
 More about queues can be found [here](https://docs.persephony.com/reference/queues-1) and more about calls can be found [here](https://docs.persephony.com/reference/calls-1)

 ## Runnning the Tutorial